rjsalvadorr/vuepress-starter/README.md

 ### date

 Date for post/category.
 Appears in the post list of its category page.
 Also used for sorting.
+Expected values: date/time, formatted like `2019-03-26 13:35:57` or simply `2019-04-23` (YYYY-MM-DD)

 ### type

 Type of the object.
 Expected values: `post | category | link`

 ### category

 Category of this object.
 This can be customized for the categories in the page.
-For example, a portfolio page could have categories like: `software | art | contact`.
+For example, a portfolio page could have categories like:
+`software | art | contact`.